Remembering Armero: Colombia's town buried in tragedy

 After spending 70 hours in the water, Sánchez died of hypothermia.
 Many Colombians now view her as a kind of saint and at her gravesite they've placed hundreds of stone plaques thanking her for the blessings they believe she's bestowed upon them.

-Meanwhile, the search for possible missing persons continues.
+Meanwhile, the search for possible missing people continues.
 Survivors reported a total of 583 missing children, says Francisco González, an Armero native who is leading an investigation into what happened to them.

 He acknowledges that many of these children likely perished in the landslide.
 Others were quickly adopted.
 However, chaos reigned after the landslide, record-keeping was shoddy, and the fate of these children may never be known.